Migracode-Barcelona/old-syllabus-contents/js-core/week-04/lesson.md

 ### Exercise G (15 mins)

-1. Create the file `exercise-G.js` script in the folder `week-1/InClass`
+1. Update the file `exercise-G.js` script in the folder `week-1/InClass`
 2. Using the variables provided in the exercise calculate the percentage of mentors and students in the group (percentages must be a rounded to the nearest integer)
 3. Using online documentation, what other things can you do with the `Math` library?
 Pick one thing on your table that you can do other than `Math.round` and prepare an explanation for the rest of the class